crosscon/crosscon_puf_authentication/README.md

 `verify_ECC` for proof verification.
 By following these steps, you can run and customize the ZK-PUF example for your development board.

+## ZK-PUF_s

+This project demonstrates how the ZK-PUF could be initialized from Secure World.
+The Secure World component is a minimally modified version of the `lpcxpresso55s69_hello_world_s` demo from the LPC55S69 SDK.

+### Debugging & Flashing

+To debug or flash the `ZK-PUF_s` project using MCUXpresso IDE:

+1. **Ensure you debug the `ZK-PUF_s` project** – since execution begins in Secure World.
+1. **Monitor output from different worlds**:
+   - Secure World messages are printed to UART.
+   - Normal World messages are printed via semihosting and can be accessed through `telnet`.
+(MCUXpresso IDE should automatically launch the telnet session.)

+## Known Issues

+1. The program hangs on `PUF Enroll successful.
+Activation Code created.`

+    Within the trustzone demo this can take even up to 2 minutes.
+As it's only a PoC this wasn't debugged properly.

+1. `Target error from Commit Flash write: Ep(04).
+Cannot halt processor.`

+    For both `ZK-PUF_s` and `ZK-PUF_ns` from MCUXpresso IDE:

+    _Quickstart Panel -> Edit project settings -> Run/Debug settings -> Edit
+    current configuration -> LinkServer Debugger_

+    Set the _Reset handling_ to `SOFT`.

 ## PAVOC

 The main function of PAVOC is located under `source -> LPC55S69_PAVOC.c`.
 This